 8:1 student teacher ratio

-Children’s and Harris Houses are rooms for children ages 2 1/2 through 5.
+Children’s House is for children ages 2 1/2 through 5.
 The focus within these rooms is on kindergarten readiness, developing independence, and fostering a passion for learning.
 Below is a sampling of some of the areas children to which the children are exposed.